GayanthaSandeep16/angular-project/README.md

-#in my-first-project shows the frontend
+# in frontend-angular shows the frontend
 # node folder shows the back end